Inferara/inference-language-spec/definitions.md

 A struct in Inference is a user-defined algebraic data type that allows you to define a group of variables under a single name.
 The underlying data structure of a struct is a record, which is a collection of fields or members.
 Each field can have a different type, and the fields are accessed using the dot operator.

 Along with the fields, a struct can also have methods that define the behavior of the struct.
 These methods can be used to manipulate the fields of the struct or perform some operations on them.
-The methods are defined inside the struct block and can access the fields of the struct using the `ctx` keyword.
+The methods are defined inside the struct block and can access the fields of the struct using the `self` keyword.

 ### 10.7.2 Examples